-You will have a large dressing on your knee to protect your wound.
+You'll have a large dressing on your knee to protect your wound.
 Various drains will syphon off blood from the operation site to prevent it collecting inside the wound.

 Read more information about what happens after an operation.